Skip to content

 First rule is Situational awareness.
 Awareness of threats.
 Figure out what can harm you and how.

-a friend of mine in infosec is freaked out. bots themselves are a threat. the arms race continues, where the threat and defenses will continue in tandem.
-Those that avoid try to ignore the game being played are most vulnerable.
+A friend of mine in infosec is pretty freaked out.
+Bots themselves are a threat. the arms race continues, where the threat and defenses will continue in tandem.
+Those that avoid try to ignore the game being played are most vulnerable. [expand]

 If a bot does the thing, you are free to do something else.